dizco/react-scrollable-feed/CONTRIBUTING.md

 npm publish
 ```

-This builds `cjs` and `es` versions of your module to `dist/` and then publishes your module to `npm`.
+This builds `cjs`, `es` and 'modern' versions of your module to `dist/` and then publishes your module to `npm`.

 Make sure that any npm modules you want as peer dependencies are properly marked as `peerDependencies` in `package.json`.
-The rollup config will automatically recognize them as peers and not try to bundle them in your module.
+The microbundle config will automatically recognize them as peers and not try to bundle them in your module.

 #### Deploying to Github Pages